-This advanced cyber defense preparation course prepares junior or senior status students who are returning participants to compete in a cyber-defense competition such as the Southeast Collegiate Cyber Defense Competition (SECCDC) or similar.
-To promote leadership and teamwork, students may serve as sub-team lead, vice-team captain or team captain of the competition.
-Prerequisites: CS 389 or permission of professor.
+This advanced cyber defense preparation course prepares junior or senior status students to defend a business network.
+To promote leadership and teamwork, students may serve as team leads during internal and external simulation exercises.
+Prerequisites: CS 389.

 Church and Culture (CC)